dgounaris/git-jira-assign-action/README.md

 ## Input

-The plugin takes 3 arguments as input:
+The plugin takes the following arguments as input:
+- jiraBaseUrl (the base url for the jira project)
+- jiraEmail (the email of the jira account to use, which needs to have read access to the project)
+- jiraToken (an access token of the jira account to use)
 - token (a github token with write access to the github repo of interest)
 - owner (the owner of the repository)
 - repository (the name of the repository)